Investigations

 Automated Investigations

-Automated investigations automatically create and triage investigations when detection alerts fire, reducing manual work and accelerating incident response.
+Automated investigations create and triage investigations when detection alerts fire, reducing manual work and accelerating incident response.
+You enable this per detection by turning on AI Triage and optionally choosing an Agent Configuration.

 How Automated Investigations Work

-When a detection alert fires and has an investigation automation configured:
+When a detection alert fires and AI Triage is enabled for that detection:

 1. Investigation Creation: RunReveal automatically creates a new investigation with: